Rainbow-Dreamer/sf2_loader/README.md

 ### Play notes, chords, pieces and midi files

 You can use `play_note` function of the sf2 loader to play a note with specified pitch using current track, soundfont id, bank number and preset number.
-The note could be a strings representing a pitch (for example, `C5`) or a musicpy note instance.
+The note could be a string representing a pitch (for example, `C5`) or a musicpy note instance.
 If you want to play the note by another instrument, you need to change current preset (and other program parameters if needed) before you use `play_note` function, the same goes for other play functions.

 ```python
 loader.play_note(note_name,